swrp/CYBR8420-SemesterProject/Docs/Project-Proposal.md

    Manually disable features that are not used by the application(eg: default ports).

 ### Security Features
+Since Elasticsearch is made up of many moving parts, it has various layers of security.
+X-pack security is the security provider that works on elastic search on various levels.
+Following is a further description of the levels:

+User Authentication: Authentication services called realms, provided built in by X-pack, handles the process.
+There are some built in realms like native, ldap, active_directory, pki, file, saml.
+Also, one can built their own realm, which can then be plugged into X-pack.

+Authorization: This refers to the process of identifying whether the requesting user is allowed to execute the request.
+It involves 5 sub-parts:
+*	Secured resources
+*	Privilege
+*	Permissions- set of privileges
+*	Role- named set of permission
+*	User

+Node/Client Authentication & Channel Encryption: Encryption of data transmitted over the wire and certificate-based node authentication.
+This is achieved by configuring IP filters.

+Auditing: Logs almost all activities that take place in the system so as to assist analysis in case of anomalies.

 ### Motivations
+Elasticsearch is widely adopted in various industries like Netflix, Stack Overflow, LinkedIn, Accenture and Tripwire, amongst others.
+It has immense capabilities made possible due to the fact that it has a distributed architecture.
+It is interesting to dig into the possibility of security improvements of a search engine that has the scalability of thousands of servers and dealing with petabytes of data.
+Also, Elasticsearch is mostly built on Java, which all the team members are comfortable with.

 ### Project Links
 * Team Repository: https://github.com/swrp/CYBR8420-SemesterProject